tomdorr/COM304_FOUNDATION_1/myPracticeCourseWork/personal_learning_record/personal_learning_record.md

 ## Introduction

-These markdown pages contain my notes and reflections on the material presented in class and also my personal research and learning around the module
+These markdown pages contain my notes and reflections on the material presented in class and also my personal research and learning around the module.

 ## personal notes